SangWook16074/grabber_sheet/README.md

 Then, install it by running `flutter pub get` in your terminal.

-## Usage
+## Basic Usage

-Here's a simple example of how to use `GrabberSheet` with snapping enabled:
+Here's a simple example of how to use `GrabberSheet`:

 ```dart
 import 'package:flutter/material.dart';